deleteman/deleteman.github.io/_posts/2019-07-03-stranger-things-lessons.md

 ---
-title: "6 things Stranger Things can teach you about blogging?"
+title: "6 things Stranger Things can teach you about blogging"
 comments: true
 author:
     twitter: deleteman123